Why video is critical for your early careers programmes?

 Before you ask your graduates to reflect make sure you have made it super easy for them with clear guidelines, recording tips and prompts.
 This might be achieved with technology (there’s some great advice on tech further down in this article) or it might be by setting up processes internally to coach, mentor and educate before you start filming.

-2. Show them your company culture
+2. Show employees your company culture

 Make sure your messaging is on point and aligned to your company purpose, mission and values.
 The job market has changed and job seekers are looking for an organizational culture that works for them when applying for a job.